Calculus Readiness Diagnostic Test

 Q. What is the format and content of the UNCG Calculus Readiness Diagnostic Test?

 The diagnostic test is entirely multiple choice and is available online through Canvas.
-Completion of a practice test should help a student gauge the length of the diagnostic test and determine the scope of the Precalculus material being assessed.
 More information about the topics covered on the diagnostic test can be found at Preparing for the Diagnostic Test.

 Q. Can I use a calculator on the UNCG Calculus Readiness Diagnostic Test ?